nehemiaharchives/bbl/README.md

 ```
 joel@JOEL-LAPTOP:~$ bbl
 1 In the beginning, God created the heavens and the earth.
 2 The earth was formless and empty.
-Darkness was on the surface of the deep and God’s Spirit was hovering over the surface of the waters.
+Darkness was on the surface of the deep and God’s Spirit was hovering over the su...
 3 God said, “Let there be light,” and there was light.
 ...
 31 God saw everything that he had made, and, behold, it was very good.
-There was evening and there was morning, a sixth day.
+There was evening and there was morning, a six...
 ```

 bbl expects to specify a book and a chapter for reading Bible: